blindij/talk_eunis19/presentation.md

 In 2018 NeIC organized 11 project, of which CodeRefinery is one, with a project staff of 158 people from all Nordic countries and Estonia.
 <p>
-NeIC will be the coordinater of the EOSC-Nordic
+NeIC will be the coordinater of the European Open Science Cloud-Nordic and lead a Work Package on FAIR data, starting 1 September 2019

 ---